M7rc7ry/phpgeo/docs/100_Geometries/140_Polygon.md

 [TOC]

-A polygon consists of an ordered list of locations, i. e. instances of the `Coordinate` class.
+A polygon consists of an ordered list of locations, i. e. instances of the `Point` class.
 It's very similar to a polyline, but its start and end points are connected.

 ## Create a polygon